DanielRotnemer/HTML-Tokenfield-Token-input/README.md

 # HTML-Tokenfield-Token-input
-In this code example i willwalk you through on making your own HTML Token input from scratch step by step.
+In this code example i will walk you through on making your own HTML Token input from scratch step by step.

+If you find this piece of code useful please give it a thumbs up.

 Subscribe to my Youtube channel for daily programming tutorials: https://www.youtube.com/channel/UCHacFkKqWqOu6812L4yNG-w/videos